wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

 if the .wxmx file format is being used embedding files in a wxMaxima project can be done as easily as per drag-and-drop.
-But sometimes (for example if an imageâs contents might change later on in a session) it is better to tell the file to load the image on evaluation:
+But sometimes (for example if an image’s contents might change later on in a session) it is better to tell the file to load the image on evaluation:

     show_image("man.png");